-A WHITEWASH Not all Renaissance work Santa Maria Novella were painted Giorgio Vasari (1511-74) was hired covered the walls with whitewash. notable feature can still be seen together at the east end, where the
+A WHITEWASH Not all Renaissance work represented an improvement.
+Originally, the interior walls of Santa Maria Novella were painted with frescoes.
+But in the 1560s, Giorgio Vasari (1511-74) was hired to modernize the church, and he covered the walls with whitewash.
+However, the interior's most notable feature can still be seen the nave piers are spaced closer together at the east end, where the altar sits, to create an illusion of greater length.